codidact/feature-development/scoped/comments/reply.md

 **Termination outcome**

-Trusted user: comment is posted.
+Trusted user: comment is posted, notifications possible.
 Untrusted user: message displayed about not being able to comment yet.

 Either way, user is on the same page, and if a new comment was posted, thread is expanded such that new comment is visible.